5 WAYS TO PREP FOR THE HOLIDAY SHIPPING RUSH

-Holiday e-commerce sales have been on a steady climb over the last decade, reaching nearly $150 billion in 2019.
+The holiday shipping season is the busiest time of year for you.
 That’s great news if you sell goods online for your bottom line and profitability.
 The flip side: You need to develop a game plan to get those goods to consumers on time during the peak season.
 And the sooner you develop a plan and get some peak season shipping tips, the better your chances of winning at holiday shipping.

 With that in mind, here are five strategies to help you get ready for the holiday rush.